DenisPiralic/OptiverTraderLogBook/Log_4.md

 ## Result 2

-This is the result
+This is the result.

 ![40 BASE](./LOG4PICS/40LOT-new.png)

 I think if we go back to the original solution and use a base lot of 30.
 So we can really use the z-score effectively, since I think this is the best way to bullet proof values.

-Unfortuntely, the results are not the best.
+Unfortunately, the results are not the best.

 ![30 BASE](./LOG4PICS/30LOT-PA.png)

-I believe this is due to the fact that having such a large lot size ask means that some trades won't actually go through because there is not enough volume avaible on the market.
+I believe this is due to the fact that having such a large lot size ask means that some trades won't actually go through because there is not enough volume available on the market.

 ---
 ## Conclusion
-In the end, I found that the more simple a solution, the more profitable it is.
+In the end, I found that the simpler a solution, the more profitable it is.
 Adam and I decided to look at every single order individually, so speed is important in that situation.

 Ordering and playing around with too much volume will only lead to an increase risk of things going wrong and prices going out of control.